I owe all of you an apology.

 Together the four books cover the topic of risk management with themes that touch simulation, pricing models, commodity markets, price volatility, interest and inflation rates.
 They have been written keeping my Executive MBA students in mind and are based on my teaching notes over the last 12 years.
 In fact, early reviews by students have described the presentation as if they were sitting in one of my classes.

 Some of the material has been featured in posts and models here on FinanceTrainingCourse.com.
 In fact, it was a post on Delta Hedging and Greeks that put me in touch with my book editor at Macmillan when he noticed what I had shared on Linkedin.

 We are now waiting for the initial feedback on the submitted manuscript.
 We expect that the new edition of Risk Frameworks will come to a book store near you by the end of November, early December 2013.
 It will hopefully mark the end of a journey that began with me failing the Society of Actuaries V-380 exam for the very last time in 1999.

 Ps if you are interested in reviewing the sample first chapter and sharing your feedback, please drop me a note at jawwad at the rate alchemya.com.
 Would love to share it with you and incorporate your feedback.

-Also keep an eye for the book naming event.
-While we have a few name, we think you are the possibly the best judge of the one that will work best.
+Also, keep an eye for the book naming event.
+While we have a few names, we think you are the possibly the best judge of the one that will work best.